Global Existence of Weak Solutions for the Anisotropic Compressible Stokes System: Introduction

-In the sequel, the first part is dedicated to present our new defect measure on the pressure and to show how it is possible to control it if initially it is the case without using the effective flux.
-Our result uses in a crucial manner compactness properties on the velocity field in $L^{2}((0,T)\times {\mathbb{T}}^{3})$.
-For the readers's convenience, we recall the classical method to control defect measures that has been developed by P.--L.~Lions and E. Feireisl-A. Novotny-H.Petzeltova and explain why the anisotropic case seems to fall completely out of such strategy as explained in \cite{BrJa} for instance.
-In the second part we present the derivation of the basic energy estimates and extra control on the density (w.r.t. to the basic energy functional) which are needed in order to justify the weak stability properties of sequences of solutions.
-In the third part we construct approximate solutions satisfying these estimates uniformly in $\varepsilon$.
+\begin{itemize} \item Section \ref{Newapproach} is dedicated to present the new defect measure associated to the pressure and to show how it is possible to control it if this is the case initially.
+Our result uses in a crucial manner compactness properties on the velocity field in $L^{2}((0,T)\times{\mathbb{T}}^{3})$.
+For the readers's convenience, we recall the classical approach due to P.--L.~Lions and latter refined by E. Feireisl-A. Novotny-H.Petzeltova.
+In particular, we explain why the anisotropic case seems to fall completely out of such strategy (see also \cite{BrJa} for further discussions). \end{itemize}

+The rest of the paper is devoted to the proof of Theorem \ref{Main}.
+As it is accustomed when dealing with the existence of weak solutions, the proof is divided into two parts.